Skip to main content

 Blower door result: 24 ACH50

 The result was 24 Air Changes per Hour at 50 Pascals pressure difference (ACH50).
 A shocking result.
 It means that at that pressure difference, all the air in the house would be replaced 24 times per hour.
 Since my house has 3.4m high ceilings, that is a lot of air.
 Also this did not include bathrooms.
-While 50 Pascals is an extreme condition - maybe a strong wind gust - it is an indicator of air leakage that occurs constantly due to rising warm air (stack effect) as well as wind.
+While 50 Pascals is not the typical condition — equivalent to a 32km/h wind on all sides of the house — it is an indicator of air leakage that occurs constantly due to rising warm air (stack effect) as well as wind.

 For comparison, many European countries and US states have minimum airtightness standards of between 2 to 10 ACH50.
 The gold standard Passivhaus calls for an ACH50 of just 0.6 — so we have 40× that rate.
 Side note: it actually makes more sense to calculate air leakage per surface area instead of volume.